cpsievert/LDAvis/README.md

 ### Explanation and documentation:

-To read about the methodology behind LDAvis, please see [our paper](http://nlp.stanford.edu/events/illvi2014/papers/sievert-illvi2014.pdf), which will be presented at the [2014 ACL Workshop on Interactive Language Learning, Visualization, and Interfaces](http://nlp.stanford.edu/events/illvi2014/) in Baltimore on June 27, 2014.
+To read about the methodology behind LDAvis, please see <a href='http://nlp.stanford.edu/events/illvi2014/papers/sievert-illvi2014.pdf' target='_blank'>our paper</a>, which will be presented at the <a href='http://nlp.stanford.edu/events/illvi2014/' target='_blank'>2014 ACL Workshop on Interactive Language Learning, Visualization, and Interfaces</a> in Baltimore on June 27, 2014.